HE Academic Misconduct Policy

 14.2.
 The Academic Office is responsible for arranging and servicing Panel hearings.
 The Panel comprises:

-• (a) The presenter(s) of the case (Module Leader (where appropriate) and Head of Academy HE or nominee);
+- (a) The presenter(s) of the case (Module Leader (where appropriate) and Head of Curriculum HE or nominee);

 14.3.
 The student may be accompanied by one friend/representative but not a legal representative.
 The friend/representative cannot attend without the student.